 Nature strips provide valuable green spaces in urban areas.
 They often house essential services (such as communications, gas, water, sewerage, drainage and electricity) as well as an area for waste collection services.
-Nature strips also allow easy access to the road or path, whilst providing vehicles and pedestrians with greater visibility, especially at corners or intersections.
+Nature strips also allow easy access to the road or path, while providing vehicles and pedestrians with greater visibility, especially at corners or intersections.

 - Absorbing rainwater, which improves the health of soil and reduces stormwater run-off into the street

 - Helping to cool urban areas in the summer, as they do not reflect heat like pavements